 See more:

-Overall, Bari, Monopoli, and Lecce are great bases to stay in Puglia.
+Personally, I recommend Bari, Monopoli, and Lecce as the best bases to stay in Puglia, especially for first-timers and travelers without a car.
 With its well connections on both Trenitalia trains and Regionale trains, as well as buses, you can easily visit popular towns by public transport.